couchbaselabs/cbas-perf-support/tpcds-couchbase-loader/README.md

 `batchlimit`: The number of records to generate before doing a batch upsert operation, default value is `10,000`.

-`scalingfactor`: The scaling factor provided to the TPC-DS data generator.
-The scaling factor determines the data size to be generated, the default value is `1 (1GB of data)`.
+`scalefactor`: The scale factor provided to the TPC-DS data generator.
+The scale factor determines the data size to be generated, the default value is `1 (1GB of data)`.

 `partitions`: The number of partitions that the generator will run on.
 This will indicate to the TPC-DS generator how